Psalms For Life

 David’s opening lines and repeated cries of “save me!” tell us he desperately needs God’s protection to overcome the enemies bent on killing him.
 Misleading in every way, his foes are outsiders, whether literally or metaphorically—like Saul, whose hostility to David made him God’s enemy, despite his ethnicity and his lip service to YHWH.

 Weaving lines from several earlier psalms—including Psalms 8, 18, and 33—into his cry for help, David infuses each with new meaning in his new combination of them.
 He begins and ends with blessing since it’s only through God’s blessing that we overcome evil and are restored.
-David acknowledges that God’s caring for his people and giving his kings victory is beyond understanding except, implicitly, in the mystery of God’s love.
+David acknowledges that God’s caring for his people and giving his kings victory is beyond understanding, except in the mystery of God’s love.

 Desperate though David is—exiled from Jerusalem and under severe attack—he imagines himself singing a new song to celebrate a deliverance of such magnitude that no existing song will do.
-His deliverance will usher in a peace and prosperity in which every Israelite boy and girl will flourish, in which insecurity, exile, and anguish will be no more.
+His deliverance will usher in a peace and prosperity in which every Israelite child will flourish—boys like fruitful plants, girls as pillars in the community—a future in which insecurity, exile, and anguish will be no more.
 All this blessing flows from the mutual embrace of David’s gracious God and his people, that being a truth post-exilic Jews would have taken great comfort in.

 Jesus, you defeated evil by resisting the pervasive lies that tell us arrogance, greed, and sensualism give us true life.
-Take hold of my hand and rescue me from the waters seething around me.
+Take hold of my hand and rescue me from these seething waters.
 Your love and grace alone can save me.
-Help me believe I live fully only in your loving embrace.
+Help me believe I truly live only in your loving embrace.
 Amen.

 During your free moments today, pray this prayer: